How to Grow Your Small Business with Strategic Alliances

 Learn everything you can about the business’s current state, future plans, and long-term objectives.
 This will make it easier for you to spot opportunities and confirm if the organization is a strong, strategic fit.

 It’s now time to make a strategic partnership proposal.
 Make a proposal that stresses the benefits of the partnership to the other business.
-Of course, it will benefit you as well, but the important thing is that the proposal should not tip unfairly on either side.
+Of course, it will benefit you, too, but the important thing is that the proposal is mutually and equally beneficial for all organizations.

 Don’t just sign a paper and go back to business as normal; a strategic alliance isn’t something you can "set and forget."
-To receive what they want out of the partnership, both parties must invest time and effort.
+To receive what is wanted out of the partnership, both parties must invest time and effort.

-Maintain persistent communication and have regular meetings to analyze your partnership’s results and make any necessary improvements.
+Maintain persistent communication, have regular meetings to analyze your partnership’s results, and make any necessary improvements as they arise.

-If you follow the above identified procedure in building strong small business alliances, you stand to get the following advantages:
+If you follow the above procedure to build strong small business alliances, you stand to get the following advantages:

-In the final analysis, for a strategic alliance to success, it needs to be a part of your company culture.
+For a strategic alliance to succeed, it needs to be a part of your company culture.
 Implement partnership training relevant to your particular situation/company.

-Also, tap from the invaluable opportunities provided by reputable PRM platforms like Kiflo to manage partner onboarding, lead generation, reward program, content, training and day to day management related to your partners for greater outputs.
+Also, tap from the invaluable opportunities provided by reputable PRM platforms like Kiflo to manage partner onboarding, lead generation, reward programs, content sharing, training, and day-to-day management related to your partners for greater outputs.